-monitor and record energy Residents at the P shared usage.
-The model was transferred into Trent of rer Basin, next to the River Trent, where 42 by 25 homes are already inhabited and plugged in to the system, with 500 homes in total attract of renewable energy, offset energy costs by 25 per cent and has created a new company and business model that is attracting interest from more developers.
+The model was transferred into Trent Basin, next to the River Trent, where 42 homes are already inhabited and plugged in to the system, with 500 homes in total planned.

 Trent Basin is the first new-build residential site to generate, store and use this electrical power for community benefit.
-Since May 2018 when the system went online, the project has saved 110 tonnes of CO2, generated more than 310,000 kW/hours
+Since May 2018 when the system went online, the project has saved 110 tonnes of CO2, generated more than 310,000 kW/hours of renewable energy, offset energy costs by 25 per cent and has created a new company and business model that is attracting interest from more developers.